Is Red Wine Healthy For Your Gut?

 Is red wine good for your stomach?

-And you may feel that sometimes if you're having some poor digestion going on.
-And this type of inflammation can lead to what we call leaky gut or even something called SIBO, which is small intestinal bacteria overgrowth.
+This type of inflammation can lead to what we call leaky gut or even something called SIBO, which is small intestinal bacteria overgrowth.

 So you can enjoy your red wine, and get the benefits, but not get all that inflammation.
-So let's do a little education on the gut first.
+So, let's do a little education on the gut first.
 Gut flora, or what we call the microbiome is a collection or group of microorganisms in our intestinal tract that plays a very big role in our health.

 And an imbalance of good microbes or flora in comparison to bad flora can lead to these adverse health issues going on in our gut, which are things you might find as a reduced immune system.
 It can also cause things like weight gain or even high cholesterol.